Yo! I’m Paul Jun.

 The one difference uniquely tailored to me: I remember eating gabagool and fresh mutz at friends’ houses—marinara is Sunday gravy—and, by night, sitting on the floor cross-legged eating rice, kimchi, and Spam with my old-school Korean parents.
 I played football, got into many fights, almost became a pro gamer, and failed through high school and college.
 I had many friends just ten minutes away who grew up in the hood.

 I’ve learned to feel fortunate for how I grew up and all the realities I saw—the families that let me into their lives and how this would shape my life.
 I saw extreme wealth and heartbreaking poverty.
-I clawed my way out of Jersey, building a career as a writer and artist, and through incredible luck, made it this far.
+I clawed my way out of Jersey, building a career as a writer and designer, and, through incredible luck, made it this far.

 So, to name this new endeavor, I asked myself: What two foods represent me?